APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/introduction.md

 ## Table of Contents:
 1. [System Design](/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/system-design): Design of an event sourcing system and how Change Data Capture is achieved.
 2. [Aggregate Design](/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/aggregate-design): How aggregates are designed and the role events play in altering their state.
-3. [The Event Store and DynamoDB](/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/aggregate-persistence): How persistence of aggragates is accomplished with the repository pattern and starting building an event store with DynamoDB.
+3. [The Event Store and DynamoDB](/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/event-store-dynamodb-tables): Designing an event store and implementing the first component; DynamoDB Table.
 4. Aggregate Persistence: _Waiting to be published_.
 5. Change Data Capture: _In editing_.
 6. Event Handlers: _in draft_.